akashrawr/agile-scrum/README.md

       <br>_(e.g. linting rules, code formatting, PR reviews)_
 - [ ] The code has been reviewed by at least one team member other than its creator (four-eyes principle)
       <br>_(e.g. PR reviews, presentation to co-workers, pair / mob programing)_

+## Burnup Charts
+- How much work has been completed
+- How much total work exists in the project
+- It helps teams see progress toward a goal over time.

 ## References
 * https://hugogiraudel.com/2015/08/13/github-as-a-workflow/